PowerShell/PowerShell-RFC/1-Draft/RFCNNN-HelpSystem-As-A-Module.md

 | UpdatableHelpCommandBase | Used by UpdateHelpCommand, breaking change impact is medium.
 | UpdateHelpCommand | Sealed class, breaking change impact is low.

+[CLR Type Forwarding](https://docs.microsoft.com/en-us/dotnet/framework/app-domains/type-forwarding-in-the-common-language-runtime) will be considered to lessen the impact of the breaking change.

 The interactive user experience would not change as command discovery will find the ```Get-Help```, ```Save-Help``` and ```Update-Help``` commands from the 'Microsoft.PowerShell.HelpSystem' module instead from 'Microsoft.PowerShell.Core' module (System.Management.Automation.dll).

 ## Alternate Proposals and Considerations